femou1/pb-handbooks/pbst_handbook.md

 * Ability to veto any of the votes,

-* Organize and host PBST MEGA Trainings
+* Organize and host PBST Mega Trainings

 * Overall being responsible for all changes done to the group.